UBC-MDS/fast_eda/README.md

-# Shawn Xiao Hu, Eugene You, Gilbert Akuja, Tien Nguyen
+## Shawn Xiao Hu, Eugene You, Gilbert Akuja, Tien Nguyen

-# fast_eda
+## fast_eda

-A packckage for performing fast EDA operations on any pandas data frames.
+A package that takes any data set and performs fast EDA analysis.

 ## Installation